mechatroner/atom-rainbow-csv/README.md

 Highlighting colors can be adjusted in package settings.

-To Run RBQL query select "Rainbow CSV -> RBQL" from Atom context menu or click "RBQL" button at the status panel.
+To Run RBQL query select "Rainbow CSV -> RBQL" from Atom context menu or click "RBQL" button at the status panel or run "rbql" command.
 By default RBQL uses JavaScript backend, but it can be changed to Python in package settings.